 Bodies of water: Never let your dog enter pools, lakes, or streams while wearing the wheelchair.
 The wheelchair is too heavy for swimming, and currents could cause tipping.

-The Bigger Picture: Maintaining Quality of Life
+The Bigger Picture: Supporting Quality of Life

 Will using a wheelchair weaken my dog's muscles?